robertleifke/numoen/README.md

 ### An options marketplace for any ERC-20.

-Smart contracts suite of Numoen, an automated market maker that lends out its LP shares to replicate "Squeeth" -- a call option-like derivative for any ERC-20.
+Smart contracts suite of Numoen, an automated market maker that lends out its LP shares to replicate "Squeeth," a call option-like derivative for any ERC-20.

 ## Installation